avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 this document, and github, `https://github.com/ <https://github.com/>`_, to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.

+Thank you to Andrew Lloyd and David Lynn, who generously shared their practical on sequence databases with me, which inspired many of the examples in this practical.

 Contact
 -------